Night of the Strangler: Reception and legacy

-According to Butters, this film's showings at a cinema in the Chicago Loop were indicative of the trend toward blaxploitation releases in the early 1970s.
+According to film historian Gerald Butters, this film's showings at a cinema in the Chicago Loop were indicative of the trend toward blaxploitation releases in the early 1970s.
 However, the film performed poorly, and was screened there for only about two weeks, nor was it profitable elsewhere.
 Mike Royko criticized the movie's themes of racial violence (especially the advertising phrase “A racist wind blows the dust from a black man’s grave to choke the honkies to death.”) and suggested that this film, along with others like Slaughter, risked contributing to real-world crime.

 In a later review of the film for TCM Underground, David Sterritt criticizes the film's plot and production values, but comments positively on the acting of several members of the cast.
 The reviewer for pop culture review site Nerdly similarly disliked Dennis J. Clipnic's "out of focus cinematography", but generally praised the acting and found the racial themes remained relevant in 2015.
 Refn included the controversial Is the Father Black Enough? film poster in The Art of Seeing, his coffee table book collection of the art of exploitation cinema.

 In July 1983, the British pre-certification video distributor Cinema Indoors released the film (as Vengeance is Mine) on VHS and Betamax.
 The film preservation and distribution company Vinegar Syndrome restored a print of the film held by the American Genre Film Archive and released it (as Night of the Strangler) on DVD.